awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    {{ - end }}
    ```
 **Note**
-The license config secret is optional\.
-Buyers only use the value for on\-prem deployments\.
-For AWS deployments, the deployment spec should include a service account for the License Manager integrated images\.
+The license configuration secret is optional\.
+Buyers only use the value for on\-premises deployments\.
+For AWS deployments, the deployment specification should include a service account for the License Manager integrated images\.

-1. Test the License Manager integration locally and on Amazon EKS by performing the steps in the following sections\.
+1. Test the License Manager integration locally and on Amazon EKS by performing the steps in the following sections:

    1. [Testing License Manager integration locally](#container-testing-LM-integration-locally)

    1. [Testing License Manager integration on Amazon EKS](#container-testing-LM-integration-EKS)

-1. Once you are able to successfully verify License Manager integration both on AWS and on\-prem you can create your container product listing by following the steps in [Creating a container product](container-product-getting-started.md#create-container-product)\.
+1. After you successfully verify License Manager integration both on AWS and on\-premises, you can create your container product listing by following the steps in [Creating a container product](container-product-getting-started.md#create-container-product)\.

 ## Testing License Manager integration locally<a name="container-testing-LM-integration-locally"></a>

-License Manager integration can be tested on any Kubernetes cluster locally using Minikube or any other setup as long as the Kubernetes cluster has outbound internet access to call License Manager APIs\.
+You can use minikube or any other setup to test License Manager integration on any Kubernetes cluster locally\.
+Make sure that the Kubernetes cluster has outbound internet access to call License Manager API operations\.

 **To test a License Manager integration locally**

 1. Create a test license in a test seller account with desired entitlements\.
-See [CreateLicense API reference](https://docs.aws.amazon.com/license-manager/latest/APIReference/API_CreateLicense.html) to set up your test license or use the following script to create one and create a license grant to a test buyer account to consume the license\.
+To set up a test license, see [CreateLicense](https://docs.aws.amazon.com/license-manager/latest/APIReference/API_CreateLicense.html) in the *AWS License Manager API Reference*\.
+Or, use the following script to create a test license and then create a license grant to a test buyer account to consume the license\.
 The following script uses test seller account credentials\.

    ```
    read -p 'AWS Account for test buyer: ' TEST_BUYER_ACCOUNT_ID